 - New media set description: provide a valid description, which is optional.

-Under the Algorithm property, you can select the Algorithm as per you requirements.
-For now, we are selecting the AES 256 algorithm
+Under the Algorithm property, you can select the Algorithm as per your requirements.
+For now, we are choosing the AES 256 algorithm

 Click OK to close the window.

 Backup SQL Database using T-SQL Query